Dentinogenesis imperfecta type 3

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Dentinogenesis imperfecta Shields type 3.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Dentinogenesis imperfecta type 3.
 Click on the link to view a sample search on this topic.